neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

     </figure>
 </center>

 Beautiful!
-This type of chart is called a choropleth, a type of map in which regions is colored or patterned in proportion to a variable that represents an aggregate summary of a geographic characteristic within the area.
+This type of chart is called a choropleth, a type of map in which regions is coloured or patterned in proportion to a variable that represents an aggregate summary of a geographic characteristic within the area.

 ### To wrap-up

 We have seen how python and geoPandas provide a great set of tools to perform GIS spatial analysis.
-Even underestimating its population because of using old census data, the centre of Greater Manchester comes up as severly underprovided for in terms of green public spaces.
+Even underestimating its population because of using old census data, the centre of Greater Manchester comes up as severely underprovided for in terms of green public spaces.